mvolkmann/blog/src/rust.md

 }
 */

-// Implementing the Add trait enables using
+// Implementing the "Add" trait enables using
-// the + operator to add Color instances. impl Add for Color {
+// the "+" operator to add "Color" instances. impl Add for Color {
-    type Output = Self;
+    TODO: Describe the use of "type" inside an "impl" block! type Output = Self;

     fn add(self, other: Self) -> Self {